Spear Phishing Definition

 Whatever the mix, what’s really important is adopting a people-centered security posture.
 Attackers do not view the world in terms of a network diagram.
 Deploy a solution that gives you visibility into who’s being attacked, how they’re being attacked, and whether they clicked.
 Consider the individual risk each user represents, including how they’re targeted, what data they have access to, and whether they tend to fall prey to attacks.

 At the same time, assume that users will eventually click some threats.
 Attackers will always find new ways to exploit human nature.
-Find a solution that spots and blocks inbound email threats targeting employees before they reach the inbox.
+So, find a solution that spots and blocks inbound email threats targeting employees before they reach the inbox.
 And stop outside threats that use your domain to target customers and partners in spear-phishing attacks.

-Tom Burt, Microsoft.
+- Tom Burt, Microsoft.
 “Microsoft takes court action against fourth nation-state cybercrime group.”
 December 2019.

-“New Methods for Solving Phishing, Business Email Compromise, Account Takeovers and Other Security Threats.”
+- “New Methods for Solving Phishing, Business Email Compromise, Account Takeovers and Other Security Threats.”
 Osterman Research White Paper.
 August 2019.